raphCode/master-thesis-muzero/theory.typ

   #strong(phase(n)):\
 ]

-The phases are executed in the following order, unlike noted otherwise:
+The phases are executed in the following order, unless noted otherwise:

 #phase_heading(1)
 The !algo descends the current tree and finds the most urgent location.